-Just a quick article this time around after @Zerochan, who is writing an exhaustive Raimais guide, asked me to take a look at the game and see if I could find any debug leftovers.
+quick article this time around after Zerochan, who is writing an exhaustive Raimais guide, asked me to take a look at the game and see if I could find any debug leftovers.
 Do level select and invulnerability count?
-I think so!
+Yes they do!
+I'll even throw in a bonus (probably-)never-before-seen game ending!

 Ah, Rod Land, the colorful and popular JALECO platformer from the 80's, mostly known for its home computer (especially Amiga) ports.
 The arcade version is the original, though, and has the most content and best graphics.